the Creative Commons Attribution 4.0 License.

 3.3 The one-dimensional non-linear boundary-layer model

 For this model the free energy is still given by the kinetic energy of the integrated mode, as all other motion decays when forcing subsides.
 It is governed by the same equation as in the linear 0D Coriolis model; that is, its dynamics is independent of the shear and the internal modes in the atmosphere and the ocean.
-We call T=4πf-1=1 d.
-The forcing protocol is a constant force that is applied in the intervals [jT,(j+.25)T] for the days j=1,,n.
-The forcing is applied to the x component only through a large-scale pressure gradient via a geostrophic velocity: Fx=-(-1)jfvG and y=0 in Eqs.
+We call d.
+The forcing protocol is a constant force that is applied in the intervals for the days .
+The forcing is applied to the x component only through a large-scale pressure gradient via a geostrophic velocity: and ℱy=0 in Eqs.
 (1a) and (1b), respectively; that is, the forward and reverse forcing alternate periodically.
 The periodic work applied to the integrated mode and the evolution of the free energy are shown in Fig. 3; both agree with the analytic solution, and the periodic response to the periodic forcing is clearly visible.
 This verifies that the dynamics of the integrated mode is not affected by the random fluctuations in the shear coefficient.

 The dynamics of the shear mode is governed by the same equations as in the linear 0D Coriolis model with a deterministic forcing and friction at the air–sea interface.
 The difference to the 0D model is that the dynamics of the internal modes within the atmosphere and the ocean are explicitly resolved and they influence the shear force that acts on the shear mode.
 That is, the stochastic term in the 0D models mimics the influence of the internal modes in the atmosphere and the ocean.
 The 1D model also resolves the shear modes, not only between the atmosphere and the ocean but also within them.
 These modes interact in a non-linear way and exchange energy, which is ultimately dissipated when the external forcing subsides.
 In the 1D model the internal modes within the atmosphere and within the ocean interact through the surface friction term and the internal eddy viscosities.
 In more involved 2D or 3D models, not studied here, they also interact through non-linear horizontal advection.

-The numerical model to solve the above-discussed equations is a variation on the one used in (Lemarié et al.2021).
+The numerical model to solve the above-discussed equations is a variation on the one used in (Lemarié et al., 2021).
 There are 20 levels in the atmosphere and 20 in the ocean, with the first grid points at δa=5 and δo=1 m, in the atmosphere and the ocean, respectively.
 The time step of the integration is 10π s.
 For both experiments, the integration consists of a spin-up of 4×103 d followed by an integration of 4.4×103 d; the ensemble size is of each integration is 103, and 10 integrations were performed.
 The total ensemble size for each experiment is therefore 2.2×107, when we suppose ergodicity (note that the protocol repeats every 2 d).

 The work performed on the atmosphere is now a random process.
-The numerical results show that the average work performed on the atmosphere in the forward process in the two experiments is ΔWexp.1=21.0 and ΔWexp.2=67.3 J m−2, while only a small part of this work drives the integrated mode, contributing to the free energy ΔG=6/1015.94.
+The numerical results show that the average work performed on the atmosphere in the forward process in the two experiments is ΔWexp.1=21.0 and ΔWexp.2=67.3 J m−2, while only a small part of this work drives the integrated mode, contributing to the free energy .
 Its value can be calculated analytically; it is independent of the friction process and therefore equal in both experiments.
 Results of the numerical integration are shown in Fig. 4 where the different pdf's are visualized.
 The standard deviations of the pdf's are σexp.1=10.3 and σexp.2=34.8 J m−2.
-They are close to but significantly different from Gaussian with a skewness (third standardized moment) of μ3exp.1=0.03 and μ3exp.2=-0.20.
+They are close to but significantly different from Gaussian with a skewness (third standardized moment) of and .
 In this case the verification of the work theorems no longer reduces to algebraic relations between the first- and second-order moments, but the whole shape of the pdf's has to be considered.
 The forward pdf and the backward pdf flipped at z=0 (pdfr(−z)) intersect at ΔG, in both experiments (Fig. 4), within the statistical error as predicted by the CR.
-The forward pdf and the backward pdf shifted by G superpose within statistical error, as can be seen in Fig. 4.
+The forward pdf and the backward pdf shifted by 2ΔG superpose within statistical error, as can be seen in Fig. 4.
 This is a consequence of the independence of the deterministic dynamics of the integrated mode from the rest of the dynamics and the symmetry of the forcing protocol given in Eq.
 (23).
 The same figure shows clearly that the probability of a forward event with work smaller than the free energy ΔG is non-negligible; the equivalents of such events in thermal processes are referred to as violations of the second law of thermodynamics.
 Note that the probability of a forward event with negative work is also present.

 For evaluating the CR we plotted

 where we denote by βCR the value of βD obtained from the data through the CR.
 Note that near ΔG this expression is strongly dependent on the bin size, where the nominator and denominator go to zero, which makes a numerical evaluation difficult and leads to strong oscillations.
-We clearly see that βCRexp.2 is close to but significantly different from a constant and that βJEexp.2 is a good approximation for values around the maximum of pdff(w).
+We clearly see that is close to but significantly different from a constant and that is a good approximation for values around the maximum of pdff(w).
 The dimension of β is the inverse of an energy, and the obvious question is to see how it can be related to the dynamics.
 In the Gaussian case Eq.
 (70) shows that it is equal to the ratio of the heat dissipated over one cycle and the variance of the work:

 We started by introducing the concept of work theorems into a simple model of air–sea interaction, in which the atmosphere and ocean were represented by their corresponding mixed layer.
 In this case the JE and the CR can be obtained analytically.
 We then performed the same calculations on a model including a Coriolis force.
 In that case the time reversibility is broken and the dynamics lags detailed balance, which is at the basis of the original proofs of the JE and the CR in the Hamiltonian system.
 Analytical integrations of the stochastic differential equations governing the dynamics of the system prove the existence of the JE and the CR.
 They furthermore show that the limit of f→0 is well defined and the non-rotating solution is obtained